 Between 2011 and 2014, InVersion produced four full length works in Philadelphia, all directed by William Steinberger and produced by Johnny Lloyd: Dutchman by Amiri Baraka in 2011; Miss Julie by August Strindberg, and SHEPARD/BECKETT, a night of one-acts by Sam Shepard and Samuel Beckett, in 2012; and Owners by Caryl Churchill in 2013.
 In 2014, InVersion collaborated with Philadelphia composer Marc LeMay on Mirroring Sky: An App-Play, which took participants on a guided listening tour through the streets of Philadelphia, as part of Philadelphia FringeArts.

 2015 brought big changes to InVersion: we moved our nexus of activity to New York City.
 In conjunction with the New York International Fringe Festival, we produced In the Woods We Return, a world premiere by our own Johnny Lloyd.
 In the spring of 2016, we presented Gregor, an adaptation of Franz Kafka’s “The Metamorphosis,” written by William Steinberger and brought to life through several months of workshops and readings.
-And in 2018, we produced the first round of We Read Books, a night of brand new short plays by different playwrights, inspired by a classic text selected by InVersion.
+In 2018, we produced the first round of We Read Books, a night of brand new short plays by different playwrights, inspired by a classic text selected by InVersion.
 And in 2020, we brought the world premiere of Johnny Lloyd's Or, An Astronaut Play to The Tank.

 We’re here to challenge expectations and make great, weird work.
 See you at the show!

 "Or, An Astronaut Play is a Venus-sized theatrical piece which provides Jupiter-sized pleasure."